NetLand-NTU/HopLand/README.md

 ## Contact
-Please send your suggestions, comments, reports of bugs and errors to <a href="zhengjie@ntu.edu.sg">Jie Zheng</a>.
+Please send your suggestions, comments, reports of bugs and errors to <a href="zhengjie_2001@hotmail.com">Jie Zheng</a>.
 Thank you!